krunoPeric/embedded_dev_links/readme.md

 "Machine learning capabiltiies expected soon on microcontroller hardware"

-* _ ...
-I'm skeptical that it's only pre-trained networks as far as deep neural nets go... but I would bet you can run support vector machines or general linear models on micro controllers now. _
+* _I'm skeptical that it's only pre-trained networks as far as deep neural nets go... but I would bet you can run support vector machines or general linear models on micro controllers now._
 * [article](https://iot.eetimes.com/machine-learning-capabilities-expected-soon-in-microprocessor-and-microcontroller-hardware/)